usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

  - Leveraging existing investments and balancing priorities while making progress toward a ZTA via modernization initiatives

- - Lack of understanding regarding what additional skills and training administrators, security personnel, operators, end users, and policy decision makers may require
+ - Lack of understanding regarding what additional skills and training administrators, security personnel, operators, end users, and policy decision-makers may require

 - Missing foundational pieces, such as: